-The Vermont State Police, as a paramilitary organization, uses a formal rank structure to reflect the position and level of responsibility for sworn members.
-The uniform and rank structure of the State Police is modeled after that of the United States Marine Corps.
+The Vermont State Police uses a formal rank structure to reflect the position and level of responsibility for sworn members.
+The uniform and rank structure of the state police is modeled after that of the U.S. Marine Corps.

 Gold Eagle - Director of the Vermont State Police may be promoted to full Colonel at the discretion of the Commissioner.